faiaz-halim/cloudvisor-task/readme.md

 Done but not with custom AMI.
 Because custom AMI encrypted ebs volumes were giving trouble over kms keys.
 No time to troubleshoot it.

-#### TODO: Implement similar setup for prod with hardened security and blue-green deployment

 ### Deploy eks terraform scripts

 Provision eks cluster with managed nodegroup, (optional) provide your IAM role that will get admin access to eks cluster at ```tfdeploy/eks/dev/terraform.tfvars```